Alphabetical by Last Name:

 Sarah Jamila Stevenson is a writer, artist, graphic designer, introvert, closet geek, enthusiastic eater, struggling blogger, lapsed piano player, household-chore-ignorer and occasional world traveler.
 Her first book LATTE REBELLION came out from Flux in 2011, her latest is THE UNDERNEATH, also from Flux.

 McCormick Templeman's debut novel was THE LITTLE WOODS (Random House, 2012), a smart, atmospheric debut about mysterious disappearances at an elite boarding school.
 Her work will creep you out!
 But in a good way.
-Look for THE GLASS CASKET, coming soon also from Random House.
+Also look for THE GLASS CASKET, new from Random House.

 Maggie Tokuda-Hall is a San Francisco bookseller and events coordinator.
 You may have seen her reading stories to tots, or hosting awesome teen events.
 Soon she'll be signing books as well as slinging them; her debut AND ALSO AN OCTOPUS is forthcoming from Candlewick.